merginit/merginit.com/src/lib/blog/posts/17062025-free-gdpr-compliant-web-analytics-tools.md

 ---
 title: 'FREE GDPR-Compliant Analytics Tools'
-description: "The best free, GDPR-compliant analytics tools for your website.
-Comparison of Microsoft Clarity, PostHog, and open-source options like Matomo and Plausible to help you respect user privacy while gaining valuable insights."
+description: 'The best free, GDPR-compliant analytics tools for your website.
+Comparison of Microsoft Clarity, PostHog, and open-source options like Matomo and Plausible to help you respect user privacy while gaining valuable insights.'
 date: '2025-06-17'
 categories:
   - developer-tools